fieldmaps/edge-extender/README.md

 The overall processing can be broken down into 4 distinct types of geometry transformations:

-- polygon to lines
+- make lines from polygons
-- lines to points
+- make points from lines
-- points to voronoi
+- make voronoi from points
-- merge polygon with voronoi
+- merge polygons with voronoi

 ### Polygon to Line